Skip to main content

 In the modern world, digital technologies are omnipresent.
 The Internet of Things (IoT) is connecting us as individuals and organisations in a way that has never been possible until now.
 But this newfound connectivity brings with it both opportunity and risk.
 In this article, we take a look at how combining IoT and blockchain software could help businesses realise untapped potential, build consumer trust and mitigate data security risks.

-And, cybercrime aside, with the increasing adoption of AI across the spectrum of industries, how can consumers trust in the algorithmic recommendations being pushed their way—particularly when it comes to things like healthcare?
+And, cybercrime aside, with the increasing adoption of AI solutions across the spectrum of industries, how can consumers trust in the algorithmic recommendations being pushed their way—particularly when it comes to things like healthcare?

 Benefits of IoT and Blockchain